Connecticut DSLR & Mirrorless System Photography Workshops

 Under my guidance, you'll take control, step-by-step, of your camera's functions.
 This is a service that I've provided for many years, and it is well worth the effort and small investment.
 To inquire about scheduling a workshop please CONTACT me.

-Previously, I had placed a great deal of pressure on myself trying to accommodate people, stressing over idyllic conditions like amazing sunrises & sunsets each and every time.
-Connecticut, despite the subtle beauty of our scenic Litchfield Hills, does not have the unlimited outdoors opportunities compared to states like Utah, Montana, Maines rugged coastal region or even Vermont's idyllic world-class rural character.
+The reason why I've cut back my outdoors workshops is this.
+I had placed a great deal of pressure on myself trying to accommodate people, and to try and make conditions perfect.
+Constantly stressing over idyllic conditions - like planning amazing sunrises & sunsets each and every time we'd head out.
+(Its impossible) Connecticut, despite the subtle beauty of our Litchfield Hills, simply does not have the unlimited outdoors opportunities compared to states like Utah, Montana, Maines rugged coastal region, or even Vermont's idyllic world-class rural character.

 This workshop is open to ALL skill levels, however, specific gear is necessary to make long exposures for capturing silky smooth ethereal water.